 Most of them are from days off and post-camp travels.
 Basically, all the friends I made and the laughs we had.
 I had some great memories of camp too.
 For example, protesting for ice cream with my 10-year-olds, creating and performing the Disney evening activity sketch night, riding horses, Camp dance, Prom, and becoming Prom Queen!!!!!
 A dream come true!

 Have you had many opportunities to travel before/during/after camp?

 LOADS!
-I’ve seen 23 states in America and most of that was travelling after camp.
+I’ve seen 23 states in America and most of that was traveling after camp.
 Check out my blog post on the best ways to travel after camp.

-What advise would you give to others who are heading to a USA Summer Camp?
+What advice would you give to others who are heading to a USA Summer Camp?

 Keep an open mind!
 Going to work abroad for the first time is super scary.
 Try to take it as it comes.
 Try to stick to the 10 day rule.
 Some counselors don’t give it enough time and end up going home thinking it’s not for them.
 Stay 10 days!
 After that time you will have settled in and made some friends.
 Plus, once the kids come it’s a different atmosphere and you’ll love it.
 Try to do everything.
 Do all the activities!
 Try all the food!
 Meet new friends!
 Most of all….have an AMAZING summer!

 Camp truly is a unique but fun experience that both Natasha and I would recommend to anyone who loves working with children and travel.
 What is your experience with working abroad?
 Did you find this interview help?
 Leave a comment below, as always we would love to hear from you!